Watch a short video on this text from the Books That Made Us series, available via ABC Education!

 Synthesising activity

-• Explain how the use of narrative devices positions the reader to understand ideas about family in the passage?
+Explain how the use of narrative devices positions the reader to understand ideas about family in Chapter II.

 Ways of reading the text

-It is possible to apply various perspectives or lenses to our of reading of Cloudstreet and each one will provide new insights into our understanding of the text.
-Below are some different ways of approaching the novel for the purpose of demonstrating reading practices.
+It is possible to apply various perspectives or lenses to our reading of Cloudstreet, and each one will provide new insights into our understanding of the text.
+Below are some different ways of approaching the novel for the purpose of demonstrating reading practices:

 • National reading